lawrenae/metaagent-gemini/README.md

 ## MetaGemini Architecture

-MetaGPT is just a concept , in order to take the concept idea to production , there are several gaps which we need to address
+MetaGemini is just a concept, in order to take the concept idea to production, there are several gaps which we need to address

 - Make it distributable
 - Make it Standardized to develop Agents with Specialized skills